phamngoctan/java-playground/README.md

 # java-playground
-java-playground project to test all the concern about java core
+java-playground project to test all the concern about java core.

+*Because this repository just reflects the view of author, please feedback me via email phamngoctan.com@gmail.com if you have any concern*.
 # how to run
 mvn clean test